LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 **At this point, we have not created a new index with the customized mapping or have reindexed the original dataset into the new index.**

-In part 4, we learned how to group data into buckets based on time interval.
+In Part 4, we learned how to group data into buckets based on time interval.
 This type of aggregation request is called the `date_histogram aggregation`.

 Suppose we wanted to group our data in to 8 hour buckets and we have sent the request below.
 ```